dvmatias/OB_Marvel/archivo.md

   * Home screen bottom navigation bar.
   * Character list fragment to load all the Marvel's available characters.
   * Favorite character list to display user's favorite characters.

+## Navigation
+### Navigation Component (Native)
+Each feature module implements Android's Navigation Component.
+That means that every module can and will hold a single Activity and each screen is and will be represented with a Fragment.
+Intra module navigation is achieved by implementing Navigation Component.

+### Navigation Pattern (Custom)
+On the other hand, navigation between activities (inter modules navigation) is achieved through a custom Navigation Pattern:
+  * Navigator interface declares possible destinations inside the app.
+This destinations represents flows entry points (Activities).
+  * Navigator Implementation implements previous interface.
+This implementations make use of Activity's extension function to manage the launch of a new Activity.